-Of course that’s when I end up getting major insights about the business and life and leadership.
+Of course, that’s when I end up getting major insights about business, life and leadership.
 In this week’s video I’m basically riffing on what I’ve gotten from this show so far.
-Whether you’ve seen it or not, doesn’t matter, there are some gems here for you.
+Whether you’ve seen it or not, it doesn’t matter, there are some gems here for you.
 (Spoiler alerts!
 GG has been out for 20 years, but if you haven’t seen it yet, I’m definitely giving things away.)

 The show follows a mother-daughter duo through the high school and college years of daughter, Rory.
 In the later seasons, Rory goes to Yale – and at one point, she has an internship at a local newspaper (she has a tenacious lifelong desire to be a journalist).
 She is absolutely killing it at this internship, doing all the right things, everyone loves her, she feels on top of the world.

 And then, her boss sits her down and tells her that she “doesn’t have it.”
 That she’d better choose a new career path, because journalism ain’t it.